 Scientific name: Chlorophytum comosum

 Also called: Spider plant, ribbon plant, airplane plant, bracket plant, spider ivy, hen and chickens.

 Preferred climate: Humid and filtered sunlight, cannot tolerate frost.

 Golden Cane Palm

-About: The golden cane palm is an ornamental palm which is suitable for pots or gardens.
+About: The golden cane palm is an ornamental palm that is suitable for pots or gardens.
 Be warned, if planted in a bright spot in the garden it can grow up to 8 metres tall.

-Scientific name: Dypsis lutescens.
+Scientific name: Dypsis lutescens